mbrookes/git-pull-request/README.md

 # git-pull-request [![npm version](https://badge.fury.io/js/git-pull-request.svg)](https://badge.fury.io/js/git-pull-request)

-A node based cli utility to pull a remote branch based on a github PR number
+A node based cli utility to pull a remote branch based on a github PR number. gpr makes checking out a contribution locally in order to see it in action as simple as `gpr <pr`!

 ## NB v2.x.x breaking change